fogatlas/fogatlas/README.md

    * a set of GUIs able to provide a topological view of a distributed infrastructure and to model and deploy a microservice-based application on that infrastructure;
-   * a set of Ansible playbooks for automatically setting up a distributed physical/virtual environment based on OpenStack, Docker, Kubernetes and, in case of a public environment, protected with a VPN.
+   * a set of Ansible playbooks for automatically setting up a distributed physical/virtual environment based on OpenStack, Docker, Kubernetes and, in case of a public environment, protected with a VPN;
+   * scheduling algorithms able to conveniently place the workload on a k8s distributed cluster;
+   * a QoS optimizer component able to guarantee that application requirements are satisfied.

    These components are not publicly available at the moment.